 Accounts Receivables is money that is owed to the company by the customers (credit to the customers).
 The company has provided services / delivered the product to the customer but it has not collected the cash yet (that goes into cash and cash equivalents).

-Net Accounts Receivables on the other hand takes into account the probability of default from the customers.
+- Net Accounts Receivables, on the other hand, takes into account the probability of default from the customers.
 To prepare for some nonpayment’s, the company estimates that a proportion of its credit sales will go bad.
-This term is usually called as “allowance for bad debt”.
+This term is usually called as “allowance for doubtful accounts“.

-The estimate shows up on the income statement as a bad debt expense.
-This expense is usually charged to SC&A in the income statement.
+- The estimate shows up on the income statement as a bad debt expense.
+This expense is usually charged to SG&A in the income statement.